Senators Push for Pre-Claim Delay After ‘Complete Mess’ in Illinois

 Two U.S. Senators have called for a controversial home health pre-claim review demonstration program to be delayed in Florida, and they reiterated concerns over how pre-claim threatens providers and patients.
 And their concerns appear well-founded, considering reports from providers in Illinois, where pre-claim already has been implemented.

 “We remain concerned this demonstration may restrict beneficiary access to timely services, divert clinical resources to paperwork management, and incur high administrative costs,” wrote Florida Sens.
-Ben Nelson (D) and Marco Rubio (R) in a letter to Andy Slavitt, Acting Administrator of the Centers for Medicare & Medicaid Services (CMS).
+Bill Nelson (D) and Marco Rubio (R) in a letter to Andy Slavitt, Acting Administrator of the Centers for Medicare & Medicaid Services (CMS).
 “We urge CMS to delay expansion of PCRD into Florida and the other states until CMS, stakeholders, and Congress have the opportunity to evaluate and understand the impact of the demonstration in Illinois.”

 Since its implementation at the beginning of August, the impacts of pre-claim appear to be highly negative in Illinois.
 The National Association for Home Care & Hospice (NAHC) has received reports from members that the demonstration is rife with problems—which providers also have told Home Health Care News.